Type 08

 The Type 08 (08式轮式装甲车族 (Líng bā Shì lúnshì zhuāngjiǎchē zú, Type 08 wheeled armored vehicle family)) is a Chinese family of modern eight-wheeled, amphibious, modular armored vehicles developed by Norinco for infantry fire support, battlefield logistics, and quick reaction operations.
 Developed in the early 2000s, the vehicle family were produced for more than 6,000 hulls and widely deployed by the People's Liberation Army Ground Force and People's Liberation Army Marine Corps.

 ZBL-08 is the designation for the infantry fighting vehicle (IFV) variant in the Type 08 vehicle family.
 The modular design offers a plethora of different configurations, including an armored personnel carrier (APC) variant, an assault gun variant, combat engineering variants, mine clearance variants, CBRN defense variants, 122 mm/155 mm self propelled howitzer (SPH) variants, air defense variants, self-propelled mortar variants, reconnaissance vehicle variants, command vehicle variants, and much more.

 Development

 The development of the Type 08 vehicle family starts in the 1990s as the successor to other aging Chinese wheeled vehicles.
 Type 08 was first seen in 2006, undergoing road tests.

+In 2025, an improved version of Type 08 chassis was showcased in the 2025 China Victory Day Parade.
+The new version has a larger trim vane, additional armor, and pontoon boxes visible on the lower font plate.